Skip to main content

 • A profiles pipeline gets enabled in Odigos components and as soon as profile samples start to arrive, Odigos UI buffers start generating the flame graph

-• You can also export profiling data to any third-party Destination that supports viewing profiling data
+• You can export profiling data to destinations that ingest OTLP Profiles (see Destinations)

 Profiling does not replace or interfere with your existing traces, metrics, or logs pipelines.
 It runs as a separate pipeline inside the same collector processes.